pc559/thesis/thesis_plan.md

         - DBI resonance
             - FIGURE: residual for...
     - Speed comparison vs PyTransport.
 Something BINGO can't do?
-    - Map distinguishability of templates at primordial level.
+    - Map distinguishability of templates at primordial level
-        - If they're close then templates have broad applicability, if they're not then it's interesting to search across them...
+        - To determine where to usefully scan.
-    - Section on Transporting the Modal coeffs?
+    - Section on Transporting the Modal coeffs
+        - Infinite hierarchy of coupled equations.
+        - Choose a basis to make it nice?
+        - Real vs Imag...?

 5. **Constraints**
     - With either CMB-BEst, or James' modes, or both.
-If this actually gets done!
-    - Compare convergence at primordial level to convergence at $f_{NL}$ level (this is just Wuhyun's work though...).
+    - Compare convergence at primordial level to convergence at $f_{NL}$ level
+        - This is just Wuhyun's work though, how do I talk about this?
     - Validate this convergence by reproducing Planck constraint using DBI template decomp.
-    - Then check how the scaling affects this.
+    - Then, check how the scaling affects this.
-    - Enrico's suggestion?
+    - EFT stuff, build off Enrico's recent work.

 6. **Future Work/Conclusions**
-    - Further constraints.
+    - Further SF constraints
+        - (Depending on what gets done)
-    - Multi-field motivation.
+    - Multi-field
+        - Specific goals
+        - Notes on implementation
-    - Factor basis to assess limits.
+    - Factor basis to assess limits
+        - (Unless this is already done)
+        - Map shape space?
-    - Public release of code.
+    - User guide for Primodal code, public release of Primodal
+        - Not relevant to thesis, but could add some short notes on plans.

 7. **Appendices**